Zimbra: Software license

 The closed source variant Network edition is distributed under the Zimbra Network Edition EULA.

 Starting with version 8.5 the Zimbra source code is available under the terms of the GNU General Public License version 2 (backend) and the Common Public Attribution License version 1 (frontend).

 Previous versions were released under the Zimbra Public License (ZPL).
 The Free Software Foundation accepts the license as being a free software license and refers to it as being identical to the Yahoo!
 Public License with the exception that Zimbra, Inc. provides the license, rather than Yahoo!.

+With later versions of Zimbra, while most of its components remain being open-source, there's no longer free official binary builds of Zimbra published to download and use.
+On this matter, in response to the question "Is Zimbra still an Open-Source product?", the FAQ section on the Zimbra website states: Zimbra continues to maintain most of its products as a full open-source initiative.
+The binaries, however, will no longer be free to download and use.

 Included open source projects

 The Zimbra Server uses open source projects such as: